kiwicopple/paul.copplest.one/docs/blog/how-devtools-die.md

 ### Stage 1: Community growth

-A developer tool solves an important problem for developers and start gaining a lot of adoption.
+A developer tool solves an important problem for developers and starts gaining a lot of adoption.

 #### Stage 2: Monetization

-They add pricing, and the revenue grows slowly but surely.
+They add pricing, and the revenue grows - slowly but surely.

 ![Monetization](/img/devtools-2.png)

 #### Stage 3: Crossing the chasm

-Enterprises take notice and the dev tool "crosses the chasm".
+Enterprises take notice and the platform "[crosses the chasm](https://en.wikipedia.org/wiki/Crossing_the_Chasm)".

 ![Crossing the chasm](/img/devtools-3.png)